callmelazarus/leetcode-codewars-journey/README.md

 researching how to turn google sheet into DB, using Sheets API.
 Create a no-code sermon page, learning the differences between buttons, code, and embbeded **Reflection:**
+Squarespace definitely has limitations.
+Doesn't help that I am new to it.
+But it appears that to do more interesting things with it, you really need to work 'extra hard' within the strange boundaries of squarespace.
 **Lesson:**
+- google sheets can be used similarly to a DB, but requires authentication and an API key.
+- doing 'unique' things in squarespace is it's own beast.
+A lot of custom CSS is necessary. would be interesting to use javascript

 ## Feb 7, 2023 - Tuesday